brinux/CommandLineConfigurationProvider/README.md

 # Introduction
-The one implemented by this application is a potential approach to parsing command line parameters in a modern .Net applications with built-it Host leveraging C# attributes and a ConfigurationProvider based on System.CommanLine library.
+The one implemented by this application is a potential approach to parse command line parameters in a modern .Net applications with built-it Host leveraging C# attributes and a ConfigurationProvider based on System.CommanLine library.

 # Getting Started
 The project creates a custom ConfigurationProvider to be used with the Host ConfigurationBuilder.
 It parses the command line looking for parameters (options) and commands (verbs), imports them into application Configuration, and takes charge of the output in case it is required.
 C# Attributes allow developers to conveniently configure parsing behavior without "really" writing code.